 Arienzo Beach Club Positano

 Arienzo Beach is one of the top-rated beaches among visitors.
-Like most beaches, there is both a free section and a section with paid sun-beds.
-It’s a little ways from Positano but easily reachable by a boat from the main port in Positano.
+Like most beaches, there is both a free section and a section with paid sun beds.
+It’s a little way from Positano but easily reachable by boat from the main port in Positano.
 The boat ride is quite short and also gives you an amazing view of the whole village of Positano.

 This beach is a rocky beach and the rocks get shockingly hot.
 Make sure you wear flip-flops or sandals so your feet don’t burn.
 More so, the seawater here is beautiful and there is even a little dock for people to sit and chill on.
 The beautiful beach and towering mountains are great for taking photos too!